Cell Differentiation Definition

-In human development, a fertilized egg undergoes differentiation into another type of specialized cell present in the body such as muscle, neurons and muscle cells.
-Undifferentiated cells are known as stem cells.
+In human development, a fertilized egg undergoes differentiation into other types of specialized cells present in the body such as muscle, neurons, etc. Undifferentiated cells are known as stem cells.
 These stem cells are located in the embryos and in adults.

 Factors Influencing Cell Differentiation

 In multicellular entities, the factors that stimulate the process of cell differentiation are environmental influences, cell signalling and the level of development of entities.
 The fundamental differentiation of a cell takes place when a sperm cell fertilizes an egg and the hence formed zygote arrives at a specific size.
 At this juncture, the zygote transforms various forms of cells requiring differentiated cells to undertake specialized roles.

 Gene expression is said to be the reason.
 Gene set in all entities is identical as the genetic code is replicated from the actual egg cell that is fertilized by the sperm cell.
 To undertake a specific role, a cell from its genetic code only uses a few of the genes, ignoring the remaining.

 Cell differentiation is primarily influenced by: